 Coarctation of the aorta, or narrowing of the aorta, may cause the heart to thicken and weaken over time.

 Coarctation of the aorta is a narrowing of the aorta, the large blood vessel that delivers oxygen-rich blood throughout the body.
 Usually, the narrowing occurs near the ductus arteriosus, a blood vessel that was important in the fetus.
 This narrowing can cause increased blood pressure in your arms, and decreased blood pressure in your legs.
-The extra pressure in the heart can cause the heart muscle to thicken which, over time, may cause it to weaken.
+The extra pressure in the heart can cause the heart muscle to thicken, which may cause it to weaken over time.
 If the narrowing is severe, symptoms are present in infancy.
 If it is not treated, heart failure or death can occur.
 Treatment for coarctation of the aorta often requires surgical repair.

 Coarctation of the aorta occurs during fetal development or in the first week of life.
 In most cases, the cause is unknown.